-You can configure MetaFrame Presentation Server, the Web Interface, and the Secure Gateway to use government-approved cryptography to protect "sensitive but unclassified" data.
-The government ciphersuite is RSA WITH 3DES EDE CBC SHA.
+You can configure Citrix Presentation Server, the Web Interface, and the Secure Gateway to use government-approved cryptography to protect "sensitive but unclassified" data.

+For RSA key exchange and TripleDES encryption, the government ciphersuite is RSA WITH 3DES EDE CBC SHA.